jonas-kaufmann/NowPlaying-for-TIDAL/README.md

 # Discord-Rich-Presence-for-TIDAL

-Lightweight app to display your currently playing song on TIDAL and its timecode to other Discord users through Rich Presence.
-The indication will vanish shortly after you pause the playback.
+Lightweight app that tries to reproduce Spotify's Now Playing feature in Discord using Game Activity.

 This project is neither created nor supported by Discord or TIDAL.